-Given a graph which represents a flow network where every edge has a capacity.
-Also given two vertices source ‘s’ and sink ‘t’ in the graph, find the maximum possible flow from s to t with following constraints :
+Given a graph that represents a flow network where every edge has a capacity.
+Also given two vertices source ‘s’ and sink ‘t’ in the graph, find the maximum possible flow from s to t with the following constraints :

 - Flow on an edge doesn’t exceed the given capacity of the edge.

-- Incoming flow is equal to outgoing flow for every vertex except s and t.
+- An incoming flow is equal to an outgoing flow for every vertex except s and t.

 the maximum s-t flow is 19 which is shown below.

-- Max Flow Problem Introduction : We introduced Maximum Flow problem, discussed Greedy Algorithm and introduced residual graph.
+- Max Flow Problem Introduction: We introduced the Maximum Flow problem, discussed Greedy Algorithm, and introduced the residual graph.

-- Ford-Fulkerson Algorithm and Edmond Karp Implementation : We discussed Ford-Fulkerson algorithm and its implementation.
-We also discussed residual graph in detail.
+- Ford-Fulkerson Algorithm and Edmond Karp Implementation: We discussed the Ford-Fulkerson algorithm and its implementation.
+We also discussed the residual graph in detail.